Tubes Containing String Modules in Symmetric Special Multiserial Algebras: Symmetric Clannish Band Modules

 Clannish and skewed-gentle algebras are important classes of tame algebras.
 They are certain generalisations the hereditary algebras of type $\mathbb{D}_n$ and $\Dtilde_n$ in a similar sense to the way string and gentle algebras generalise the hereditary algebras of type $\mathbb{A}_n$ and $\Atilde_n$.
 Clannish algebras are defined using the path algebra of a quiver modulo an inadmissible ideal.
 In particular, clannish algebras are defined with quivers that contain \emph{special loops} $\eta$ and ideals generated with zero relations and idempotent relations $\eta^2-\eta$.
 The indecomposable modules of clannish algebras have been classified in terms of indecomposable representations of clans.
 These are given in terms of \emph{clannish strings and bands}.
 However despite their name, clannish strings and bands have key differences with the strings and bands one would see in a special multiserial algebra.
-In this section, we will begin by providing a brief summary of the representation theory of clans and clannish algebras, sourcing definitions and results from \cite{Clans} and \cite{ClanMaps}.
-We will also highlight the differences between clannish strings and bands, and the `classical' strings and bands one obtains from the classification of indecomposable modules of a special biserial algebra.
+In this section, we will provide a brief summary on the representation theory of clannish algebras, with a particular focus on indecomposable modules that arise from symmetric clannish bands.
+The definitions and results in this section are sourced from \cite{Clans} and \cite{ClanMaps}.